 Media with valid credentials may use an electronic device inside a courtroom to silently take notes and/or transcribe information, without obtaining prior authorization from the judge presiding over the judicial proceeding.
 The judge may prohibit or further restrict use of electronic devices used to take notes or transcribe information, if such use interferes with the administration of justice, poses a threat to safety or security, or compromises the integrity of the judicial proceedings.
 However, in order to transmit, broadcast, televise, record or photograph a judicial proceeding, aside from possessing valid media credentials, permission must be granted by the judge after submission of a signed Media Request for Electronic Coverage Form (the “Media Request Form”) as provided in the Rules.
 The Media Request Form is available on the Judiciary’s website at www.guamcourts.org.

-A Media Request Form must be submitted to the Public Information Officer by email at firstname.lastname@example.org and email@example.com in accordance with the Rules.
+A Media Request Form must be submitted to the Public Information Officer and Director of Policy, Planning, and Community Relations by email at email@example.com and firstname.lastname@example.org in accordance with the Rules.
 Only requests from individuals with valid media credentials will be processed by the Judiciary.

 In the event the Judiciary’s email is not accessible on a specific day, the Media Request Form may be submitted by facsimile at (671) 477-3184 or by hand delivery to the AOC’s Office on the first floor of the Judiciary.